stack-auth/stack/docs/docs/02-customization/04-custom-pages.md

 # Custom Pages

 By default, `StackHandler` creates all pages you need.
-However, if you'd like a bit of additional control, you can always use our built-in components (such as `<SignIn />`) to build your own pages for all features.
-For example, if you have the following in `app/signin/page.tsx`:
+You can customize the [colors](/docs/02-customization/02-custom-colors) and [components](/docs/02-customization/03-custom-components) here.
+However, if you'd like full control of the layout and logic flow, you can always use our built-in components to build your own pages or use even star from strach using low-level functions.

+## Simple Example

+Let's say that you built a custom sign-in page like this in `app/signin/page.tsx`:

 ```tsx
 import { SignIn } from "@stackframe/stack";